What’s the difference between a midwife and a doula?

 What if I have an unplanned cesarean birth (C-section)?

 Birth is unpredictable.
-As a professional doula, I’m trained to calmly and quickly adapt to a change in circumstance to provide you with the informational, emotional and physical support you desire.
-In the event of an unplanned Cesarean, I’ll support you without judgement and I’ll do whatever I can to maintain a peaceful energy so that you feel calm and confident.
+As professional doula, we’re trained to calmly and quickly adapt to a change in circumstance to provide you with the informational, emotional and physical support you desire.
+In the event of an unplanned Cesarean, we’ll support you without judgement and we’ll do whatever we can to maintain a peaceful energy so that you feel calm and confident.

 Aren’t doulas just for “natural births?”

 In short, NO!
 This is your birth.
-I’m not emotionally invested in the choices you make for your family.
-I just want you to feel respected, supported and nurtured.
-I specialize in providing unbiased, wholehearted support.
+We’re not emotionally invested in the choices you make for your family.
+We just want you to feel respected, supported and nurtured.
+We specialize in providing unbiased, wholehearted support.

 When is the right time to hire a doula?

 It’s never too early or too late to hire a doula.
-Of course, earlier is better if you want to guarantee your spot with me.
+Of course, earlier is better if you want to guarantee your spot.
 That said, if you’re nearing the end of your pregnancy and feeling like you want extra support, reach out!
 I certainly hope we’re able to work together.

 “Can I purchase doula services for someone else?”

 Yes!
-I would be happy to provide you with a gift certificate to cover my full or partial fee.
+We would be happy to provide you with a gift certificate to cover full or partial fees for birth and/or postpartum support.